Amelia Briggs-Morris B.Sc., B.A.H., M. Litt., J.D.

-Amelia worked both as a summer student and an articling student at Robins Appleby, before joining the firm as an associate in the real estate group.
+Amelia worked both as a summer student and an articling student at Robins Appleby, before joining the firm as an associate in the Commercial Real Estate and Development group.
 Amelia’s practice includes both commercial real estate and affordable housing.

 Prior to law school, Amelia earned a Bachelor of Science and a Bachelor of Arts degree from Queen’s University, where she received the Gold Medal in Classical Studies.
 Amelia then received her Master’s degree in Ancient History from the University of St. Andrews in Scotland and her law degree from Dalhousie University.
 Amelia was called to the Ontario Bar in 2021.